Fred Milano

-Fred Milano (August 26, 1939 – January 1, 2012) was an American doo-wop singer of Italian descent.
-Born in the Bronx, New York, he was a member (second tenor) of The Belmonts who became successful in the late 1950s as Dion and the Belmonts, and in the early 1960s.
-The Belmonts got their name from the street that Milano lived on, Belmont Avenue.
+Fred Gradus Milano (August 26, 1939 – January 1, 2012) was an American doo-wop singer and paralegal.
+He was a member (second tenor) of The Belmonts who became successful in the late 1950s as Dion and the Belmonts, and in the early 1960s.
+Milano sang in the Belmonts from its formation until his death.

+Early life

+Fred Gradus Milano was born into an Italian desceding family in Belmont, Bronx.